steveculshaw/brindlewoodbay/README.md

 Krystal investigates, and Paul makes a move on her! ...*what happens in the pumping station, stays in the pumping station*

 We all return to the bonfire site ... more people are arriving for the big fire.
-Janet Flock (owner Candlelight Booksellers), and Corinne Whately (a seeker, owner of a clothes store)
+Janet Flock (owner Candlelight Booksellers), and Corinne Whately (a seeker, owner of a clothes store).

 Corinne says she had a bunch of older mannikins, but couple of weeks ago, there was a break-in, and they were stolen.